-1. This procedure applies to all barristers and staff operating from Chambers, whether practicing as self-employed barristers or BSB authorised bodies (sometimes referred to as “separate entities”) or otherwise and the term “staff” includes the practice manager(s) and staff of such separate entities.
+1. This procedure applies to all barristers and staff operating from Chambers, whether practicing as self-employed barristers or BSB authorised bodies (sometimes referred to as “separate entities”) or otherwise, and the term “staff” includes the practice manager(s) and staff of such separate entities.

-3. We wish to make it clear that if you are a member of the public who has instructed us through a solicitor you may ask the solicitor to make the complaint on your behalf.
+a. if you are a member of the public who has instructed us through a solicitor you may ask the solicitor to make the complaint on your behalf.
 However it is not necessary to do this and you are free to make the complaint to us directly if you prefer.

 4. Please note that Chambers has regard to the time limits set by the Legal Ombudsman (the independent complaints body for service complaints about lawyers) when deciding whether Chambers are able to investigate your complaint.
 Chambers will not usually deal with complaints that fall outside these time limits.
-The Legal Ombudsman’s ordinary time limits (the time by which a complaint must be referred to him) are as follows:
+The Legal Ombudsman’s ordinary time limits (the time by which a complaint must be referred to them) are as follows.

 5. The Ombudsman will also only deal with complaints from consumers.
 This means that only complaints from the barrister’s clients, or from those who claim to have been unreasonably refused legal services, are within their jurisdiction.
 “Non-clients” who are not satisfied with the outcome of the Chambers’ investigations should contact the Bar Standards Board rather than the Legal Ombudsman.
 It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of Chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
 Therefore, Chambers will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through Chambers complaints process they will refer you to the Bar Standards Board.

 Complaints made by telephone

-6. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraphs 8 and 9 below.
+7. You may wish to make a complaint in writing / by email and, if so, please follow the procedure in paragraphs 9 – 11 below.
 However, if you would rather speak on the telephone about your complaint then please arrange to speak by telephone to Mr Nicholas Starks who is the Chair of our Complaints Panel.
 Mr Starks is a Barrister and a member of Chambers.
 In the event that the complaint is about Mr Starks then Matthew Haynes, the Deputy Chair of the Complaints Panel, should be contacted instead.
 He is also a Barrister and a member of Chambers.
 As Mr Starks (and Mr Haynes) are usually in court during the day we would ask that when telephoning chambers you make it clear that you are telephoning in relation to a complaint and that you leave a message with your name, telephone number and email address in order that Mr Starks (or Mr Haynes) can contact you.
 Your message will be emailed to Mr Starks (or Mr Haynes) and he will return your call (or in the event that you are not available, will contact you by email) within 24 hours.
 Chambers telephone number is 0121-236-0863.